artmetla/DejaView/docs/design-docs/api-and-abi.md

 1. To allow direct passthrough of the consumer socket on Android through `adb forward localabstract` and allow host tools to directly talk to the on-device tracing service.
-Today both the Perfetto UI and Android GPU Inspector do this.
+Today both the DejaView UI and Android GPU Inspector do this.
 2. To allow in future to directly control a remote service over TCP or SSH tunneling.